 The truth is, only females and underage males are forbidden to consume these kinds of drinks, and these rules are now things from the past.

-Nowadays, thanks to globalization and the culture change/adaptation, everyone can consume alcoholic drinks when they are above 18 or 21 in some parts of the country.
+Nowadays, thanks to globalization and cultural change/adaptation, everyone can consume alcoholic drinks when they are above 18 or 21 in some parts of the country.

 Because of that, don’t be surprised if you can find some luscious alcoholic drinks in today’s article.
 No more beating around the bush; scroll down to check my recommendations below!